ibm-cloud-docs/power-iaas/firewall-ports.md

 * 992 (IBM i5250 emulation SSL)
 * ICMP traffic

-If you need additional ports to be opened, you must submit a service ticket to request to vSRX appliance administrators to *manually* open the port.
-Dynamic configuration of the firewall rules will be added as an option through REST APIs, GUI, etc, at a later time.
+If you need additional ports to be opened, you must submit a service ticket to vSRX appliance administrators.
+They can *manually* open the port for you.
+There are plans to add the dynamic configuration of the firewall rules in the future.